dlopuch/apa102-java-rpi/README.md

 Note: The Raspberry Pi is a 3.3V device, while the APA-102's are 5V devices.
-You CAN connect the 3.3V **signal** lines directly to the 5V APA's, and it will generally work if the wire or strip runs aren't so long that they cause enough of a voltage drop that drops the 3.3V signal below the signaling threshold.
+You CAN connect the 3.3V **signal** lines directly to the 5V APA's, and it will generally work if the wire or strip runs aren't so long that they cause enough of a voltage drop that the 3.3V signal drops below the 5V signaling threshold.

 The real way of doing this though is to use a level shifter like a 74AHCT125 or 74AHC125 for both the `SCLK` and `MOSI` lines.
 For a small piece of art, you can drive the signal directly.

+In a pinch, you can use a single APA-102 "dummy pixel"/repeater close to the raspi as a good-enough level shifter.

 ## Raspi Config